Skip to content

 Publication: Neuronal ER-PM junctions organized by Kv2-VAP pairing recruit Nir proteins and affect phosphoinositide homeostasis

 Abstract.
-The association of plasma membrane (PM)-localized voltage-gated potassium (Kv2) channels with endoplasmic […]
+The association of plasma membrane (PM)-localized voltage-gated potassium (Kv2) channels with endoplasmic reticulum (ER)-localized vesicle-associated membrane protein-associated proteins VAPA and VAPB defines […]

 December 1, 2019December 30, 2019Research publication